Healthcare Technology Consulting

 Evaluate your IT system’s “interoperability” and determine how existing IT systems can securely and cost-effectively share data to meet business and clinical objectives.

-Consider which Electronic Medical Records (EMR) system is best suited to your organization and how your EMR system should interrelate with other hospital or ambulatory EMRs.
+Consider which Electronic Health Records (EHR) system is best suited to your organization and how your EHR system should interrelate with other hospital or ambulatory EHRs.

 Practice Management Systems

-Determine which ambulatory practice management IT system is best for your organization, including considering the pros and cons of EMR implementation from the same vs. a different EMR vendor.
+Determine which ambulatory practice management IT system is best for your organization, including considering the pros and cons of EHR implementation from the same vs. a different EHR vendor.

-Assess your specific IT needs to manage patient populations and determine the missing IT components.
+Assess your specific IT needs to manage patient populations and determine the missing healthcare IT components.